PrincetonUniversity/Athena-Cversion/AthenaDocsCylInput.md

 tolerance and maximum iteration number, and they need only be run to initialize a problem.
 Typically, one can get away with averaging in the R-direction only.
-For example, to study the Rayleigh stability of a system with shear parameter q, we could compute M_\phi by hand as a function of q, or we could simply define a function `M2()` for the azimuthal momentum,
+For example, to study the Rayleigh stability of a system with shear parameter q, we could compute $M_\phi$ by hand as a function of q, or we could simply define a function `M2()` for the azimuthal momentum,